SciCatProject/documentation/Operator/Step_by_Step_Setup.md

 Many of the other settings are boolean flags, which allow you to switch on/off features of the GUI Again, if in doubt, just leave the setting as defined in the available example environment files or leave them empty.

-TODO Add local TOC at start of each longer honkit page